nkb-bd/matrix-pre-loader/readme.txt

 ### The Features

-* Custom and Pre loaded Loader Image.
+* Pre loaded SVG animation.
 * Custom background color.
 * Options to change loader display location , for example : entire website or only home page.
+* Delay Time ,Set a minimum load time to prevent the pre-loader from disappearing too fast.
+* Option to add custom image.
+* Option to add text to loading screen
 * Compatible with major browsers.
+* Light weight & fast.
+* Responsive & retina ready.
-* Easy to use.
+* Easy to use & no coding required.

 == Installation ==